 - If hired by an agency, please include the name of the law firm that requested your services

-Please note that we only assist AIJIC members with delinquent vendors.
+Please note that we only assist AIJIC members with delinquent vendors and that whoever requests our help needs to be an AIJIC member when he or she took the job in question.
 AIJIC reserves the right not to get involved in some collections disputes depending on its specific circumstances.

 Testimonials from a few AIJIC members we've helped get paid: